mybasementcloud/R8x-export-import-api-scripts/LIMITATIONS_and_CAVEATS.md

 Research on improving performance is ongoing and efforts to address the MDSM performance impact through Secure Knowledge based guidance is in research.

+Using R81+ api command provides the option to enable/disable throtting (`api on|off throttling`) and this can provide an option for faster execution and reduce the risk of timeouts; however, this needs to be tested on the MDSM and also impact to MDSM operation accounted for.

+To allow for users wanting to accelerate operation on MDSM, the command line options --OVERRIDEMAXOBJECTS and --MAXOBJECTS {value} were added to allow tweaking the max object limit to obtain a faster execution.

 ## LIMITATIONS and CAVEATS by Smart-1 Cloud (MaaS and EPMaaS)

 Smart-1 Cloud (MaaS) is under development pending access capabilities and available time.
 Some CLI plumbing (like --context) are provided, but are not tested adequately.

+Addition of the --MaaS|--maas|--MAAS CLI option now specifically controls whether the scripts are to operate towards MaaS (Smart-1 Cloud), and stipulate required additional parameters to function.

+More testing and testing feedback needed/requested.

 ## LIMITATIONS and CAVEATS by object type